What Causes Impetigo?

 What Happens if Impetigo Is Not Treated?

-If impetigo is not treated promptly, it can spread to other areas of the body or to other people.
+If impetigo is not treated promptly, it can spread to other areas of the body or other people.
 Severe or untreated impetigo can cause kidney damage.

 How Can Impetigo Be Prevented?